code-warrior/examples--game-design--mwd-230--uhart--fall-2019/processing-from-the-terminal/README.md

    fi
 }
 ```

-3. Save it, then quite The Terminal.
+3. Save it, then quit The Terminal.
-4. To use it, run `processing PATH_TO_SKETCH_FOLDER`.
-For example, if you had a sketch called `my_sketch` on the Desktop, you would navigate to the Desktop in The Terminal, then type `processing my_sketch`.

-## Windows (Cygwin)
+### Windows (Cygwin)
-The install procedure is exactly like the Mac install, except that you use the following code snippet, instead.
+The install procedure is exactly like that for the Mac, except that you use the following code snippet, instead.

 ```bash
 processing () {